 Standard RADIUS attributes have been defined for accounting.
 These are in addition to the various AVPs that are defined for authorization and authentication.
-In addition to the RADIUS accounting attributes specified below, User-Name and Calling-Station-ID AVPs MUST per [RFC 2865] be included in the Accounting Request.
-Furthermore, an Accounting-Request MUST contain either a NAS-IP-Address or a NAS-Identifier (or both) per [RFC 2865].
 Table 5 below lists the attributes and specifies which the visit network needs to support for accounting messages.
 The attributes are selected to provide time duration and volume accounting reporting, and allow for interim reports as needed.